CGS seismometer array

 The CGS already operates four other stations with Streckeisen STS-2 Broadband Sensors (capable of sensing ground motions over the frequency band 0.01 Hz (100 sec) to 15 Hz).
-They were part of a national consortium — USARRAY — that was a portable seismic network migrating around to different locations in the US several years ago.
+They were part of a national consortium—USARRAY—that was a portable seismic network migrating around to different locations in the US several years ago.
 State-level organizations were allowed to ‘adopt’ some of the stations that were deployed within each state.
-The CGS purchased the four stations in 2010 — they are included on the map below as red boxes.
+The CGS purchased those four stations in 2010—their approximate locations are included on our ON-001 Colorado Earthquake and Fault Map.

 The communications system consists of a modem and a GPS transceiver.
 Once recorded by the seismometer, a seismic trace is converted to a digital signal, processed and sent via the modem to a local cell tower where it is relayed first to IRIS and then on to the NEIC for correlation and display.
 The GPS provides a standard clock signal for data synchronization, an important factor in coordinating each individual seismic station with the wider network of stations.
 The IRIS website provides current near-real-time data for the Briggsdale station as well as all other stations in the network.

 The power system includes a deep-cycle marine battery, and a photovoltaic panel for recharging along with a voltage inverter/charge controller to ensure a stable power supply for the data recording and communications system.